caiks/WBOT02/README.md

 TODO -

 Now do the computed scanned from initial with valency 10 with more history (and overflow) to see how the hotspots develop and to improve the representation.
+The interesting regions of the random models are not the same as for the scanned, so use initial.

 Note that the scanned *models* did not start out with a high threshold - there threshold is constant (at 200) for all path lengths.